0001 — Sendable concurrency model

 Design tenets

-Types are named for what they are.
+Types named for what they are.

 Lua GC replaces lifetime tracking.
 Each Sendable userdata holds